kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 the database-resource bottleneck.
 That makes the connection pool's role clearer.

-## Unlimited Virtual Threads Do Not Mean Unlimited Database Concurrency
+## Unlimited Virtual Threads Do Not Mean Unlimited Database Concurrency { #unlimited-virtual-threads }

 Virtual threads make waiting cheap; they do not make the resource being waited for unlimited.